 Lynn Book creates media-diverse works across a range of cultural sites through research and practice that center on questions and issues of embodiment, otherness, social structures and states of public imagination.

-Michael Bowdidge is an artist who works with found objects, images and sound.
+Michael Bowdidge (PhD) is an artist who works with found objects, images and sound.
 He received his undergraduate degree in Fine Art from Middlesex Polytechnic in 1989, and completed his doctoral research at the University of Edinburgh in 2012.
+Michael works in a variety of educational contexts, which include academic and community settings.
+All of these activities enrich his teaching practice, and by extension, his creative output – as, for him, these two areas of endeavour are fundamentally intertwined.

 Jean-Ulrick Désert is a conceptual and visual-artist.
 He received his degrees at Cooper Union and Columbia University (New York) and has lectured or been a critic at Princeton, Yale, Columbia, Humboldt University and l’école supérieur des beaux arts.